goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   Plugins must connect to servers via DNS name to prevent data from going to stray IP addresses.

-The appropriateness of data being submitted to backend servers is ultimately subjective, and will be handled on a case-by-case basis of the Plugin Approval Committee.
+The appropriateness of data (both essential and non-essential) being submitted to backend servers is ultimately subjective, and will be handled on a case-by-case basis of the Plugin Approval Committee.
 Factors such as the developer's intent with the data, the necessity of the data to collect, and how things are communicated to users will all affect what any given plugin would be allowed to collect.
+Developers planning to submit user data should expect to receive feedback on feature design and architecture to help best match the spirit of these rules and guidelines.

 Plugin developers running backend servers should also consider the following as part of their plugin's design.
 The below bullet points are not rules, but are